-Lilium lancifolium is a species of lily native to eastern Guam, China, Korea and Japan.
-This species is commonly called the "Tiger Lily", synonymous with Lilium tigrinum.
+Lilium lancifolium Thunb. is a species of lily native to eastern Guam, China, Korea, and Japan.
+This species is commonly called the "Tiger Lily", synonymous with Lilium tigrinum Ker Gawl.
 See the Lilium lancifolium page.
-Representative photos of this species by Ron Parsons, David Pilling and Darm Crook.
+Representative photos of this species by David Pilling, Ron Parsons, and Darm Crook.

-Lilium lankongense is a species found in north west Yunnan and south east Xizang in China growing at altitudes between 1800 and 3200 metres.
-Occasionally refered to as the "pink" Lilium duchartrei.
-Flowers are set on long pedicels in a very open raceme inflorescence, are down facing, fully recurved and scented with 6 to 12 per stem.
-First photograph by David Victor near Zhongdian, in Yunnan, July 2005.
-Second photograph by David Pilling of plant grown from SRGC seed exchange in 2007 which first flowered in 2009.
-Third photo of a bulb by Pontus Wallstén.
-All the other photos submitted by Darm Crook.
+Lilium lankongense Franch. is a species found in northwest Yunnan and southeast Xizang in China growing at altitudes between 1800 and 3200 metres.
+It is occasionally referred to as the "pink" Lilium duchartrei.
+Flowers are set on long pedicels in a very open raceme inflorescence, are down-facing, fully recurved, and scented with 6 to 12 per stem.
+The first photograph by David Victor was taken near Zhongdian, in Yunnan, July 2005.
+The second photograph by David Pilling is of a plant grown from SRGC seed exchange in 2007 which first flowered in 2009.
+The third photo of a bulb was taken by Pontus Wallstén.
+All the other photos were submitted by Darm Crook.

-Lilium leichtlinii is from Japan.
+Lilium leichtlinii Hook.f. is from Japan.
 The type form of the species has yellow flowers with reddish-purple spots and grows only in central Honshu, Japan's main island, among tall grasses in rich, moist meadows.
 The variety maximowiczii with orange flowers is found all over Japan and in China and Korea.
 It is now believed that this variety is the true type and the yellow form should be considered a variety.
 It appears the yellow form was discovered and named as the type first and then the orange form was botanised.
 Debate concerning who discovered the lily first has led to the name var. maximowiczii for the orange form.
-The orange flowered form was once confused with L. lancifolium giving synonyms like Lilium leichtlinii var. tigrinum and Lilium leichtlinii var. pseudotigrinum.
-It is no longer confused with L. lancifolium but due to profesional ethics on who first named it and published, var. maximowiczii could still change name to var. tigrinum or Lilium pseudotigrinum (false tigrinum).
-It is also called Lilium maximowiczii.
+The orange flowered form was once confused with Lilium lancifolium giving synonyms like Lilium leichtlinii var. tigrinum (Regel) G.Nicholson and Lilium leichtlinii var. pseudotigrinum (Carrière) Baker.
+It is no longer confused with L. lancifolium but due to professional ethics on who first and published it, var. maximowiczii could still be changed to var. tigrinum or Lilium pseudotigrinum Carrière.
+Another synonym is Lilium maximowiczii Regel.
 It has been noted (see LilyGerminationBySpecies) that leichtlinii and var. maximowiczii have different germination modes.
 For an attempt to resolve matters see Lilium leichtlinii subsp. maximowiczii (Regel) J.Compton (Liliaceae): a new combination for Maximowicz’s orange lily.

 The stem is purplish; the buds (and the outside base of the tepals) are woolly (hairy) with some hair also being on the stem and foliage.
-Height 60-120 cm [2-4'] There are no stem bulbils.
+It grows to 60-120 cm [2-4'].
+There are no stem bulbils.
 Photos #1-2 were taken by Gerry Danen showing the plants grown in Edmonton, Alberta, Canada.
 Photos three to five by Darm Crook.